Swine Flu (cont.)

 - Flu Fighter Foods Slideshow Pictures

 What is the history of swine flu in humans?

 In 1976, there was an outbreak of swine flu at Fort Dix.
-This virus is not the same as the 2009 H1N1 outbreak, but it was similar insofar as it was an influenza A virus that had similarities to the swine flu virus.
+This virus was not the same as the 2009 H1N1 outbreak, but it was similar insofar as it was an influenza A virus that had similarities to the swine flu virus.
 There was one death at Fort Dix.
 The government decided to produce a vaccine against this virus, but the vaccine was associated with rare instances of neurological complications (Guillain-Barré syndrome) and was discontinued.
 Some individuals speculate that formalin, used to inactivate the virus, may have played a role in the development of this complication in 1976.
-There is no evidence that anyone who obtained this vaccine would be protected against the 2009 swine flu virus.
 One of the reasons it takes a few months to develop a new vaccine is to test the vaccine for safety to avoid the complications seen in the 1976 vaccine.
 Individuals with active infections or diseases of the nervous system are also not recommended to get flu vaccines.

 As stated in the first section of this article, a new strain of swine flu, (H3N2)v, was detected in 2011; it has not affected any large numbers of people in the current flu season.
-However, another antigenically distinct virus with the same H and N components (termed H3N2 (note no "v") has caused flu and has been incorporated into the 2013-2014 seasonal flu shots and nasal spray vaccines.
+However, another antigenically distinct virus with the same H and N components (termed H3N2 (note no "v") has caused flu in humans; viral antigens were incorporated into the 2013-2014 seasonal flu shots and nasal spray vaccines.

 Viewers share their comments